How to succeed with your application

 This may seem time-consuming, but sending out a high number of generic applications is unlikely to prove successful.
 You need to take the time to consider why you want a particular role and include evidence that supports your reasoning.

-If the online application form doesn’t have a spellchecker, copy and paste everything you have written into a document that does, and then print this out to complete final checks.
+If the online application form doesn’t have a spellchecker, copy and paste everything you’ve written into a document that does, and then print this out to complete final checks.
 It’s easier to read printed copy than text on a screen.
 If you can, ask someone else to read through it as well.

 You need to take the time to consider why you want a particular role